 If you have visited a PSK for issuance or renewal of your passport, you would have realised that the entire process is transparent, seamless and effortless, especially if all your documents are in place.
 You take an appointment, visit the selected PSK in your city or town with the required documents and complete the procedure, including capturing of biometric information and photograph at the PSK.
 The Aadhaar card (a 12-digit unique identity number for Indian residents) database is used to validate the applicant’s credentials.
 In the next steps, Passport Seva integrates with the state police for physical verification of the applicant’s credentials and with India Post for delivery of the passport document.

-For normal applications, the required formalities like police verification are completed within a couple of days and the passport is in the applicant’s hand within 7 to 10 days.
+For normal applications, the required formalities like police verification are completed within a couple of days and the passport is with the applicant in 7 to 10 days.
 A Tatkaal passport, on the other hand, is dispatched within 1-3 days of the applicant visiting the PSK.

 PSP, one of the 26 Mission Mode Projects under the NeGP, was undertaken by the Ministry of External Affairs (MEA), to fulfil the citizens’ increased demand for speedier issuance of passport following globalisation and the growing economy.
 Until then, the lengthy application process required the assistance of agents for procuring a passport.
 It was virtually impossible to get a passport without having to devote considerable time, energy and money.